takari/core-extensions-example/README.md

 This example uses the new Core Extension Mechanism in Maven 3.3.1 to enable the [Takari Smart Builder][2], the [Takari Local Repository][1], and the [Takari OkHttp Aether Connector][3] to give you more efficient parallel builds with the required local repository safeguards and efficient artifact downloading.

 To enable all these extensions just copy the `.mvn` directory into your project and give it a try!
-The `extensions.xml` file looks like the following:
+The `.mvn/extensions.xml` file looks like the following:

 ```
 <?xml version="1.0" encoding="UTF-8"?>